tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

         uint16 maximum_name_length;
         Extension extensions<0..2^16-1>;
-    } ESNIConfigContents;
+    } ECHOConfigContents;

-    ESNIConfig ESNIConfigs<1..2^16-1>;
+    ECHOConfig ECHOConfigs<1..2^16-1>;
 ~~~~

-The ESNIConfigs structure contains one or more ESNIConfig structures in
+The ECHOConfigs structure contains one or more ECHOConfig structures in
 decreasing order of preference.
 This allows a server to support multiple
-versions of ESNI and multiple sets of ESNI parameters.
+versions of ECHO and multiple sets of ECHO parameters.

-The ESNIConfig structure contains the following fields:
+The ECHOConfig structure contains the following fields:

 version
 : The version of the structure.
 For this specification, that value
 SHALL be 0xff03.
-Clients MUST ignore any ESNIConfig structure with a
+Clients MUST ignore any ECHOConfig structure with a
 version they do not understand.
 [[NOTE: This means that the RFC will presumably have a nonzero value.]]

 contents
 : An opaque byte string whose contents depend on the version of the structure.
-For this specification, the contents are an ESNIConfigContents structure.
+For this specification, the contents are an ECHOConfigContents structure.

-The ESNIConfigContents structure contains the following fields:
+The ECHOConfigContents structure contains the following fields:

 public_name
 : The non-empty name of the entity trusted to update these encryption keys.